atomicdata-dev/atomic-data-docs/src/commits/suggestions.md

 The newly created copy with the different URL is a _Fork_.
 Since the Fork is a resource that you own (see [Ownership](ownership.md)), you can make changes to is.

-Whenever you make changes, the app making the changes _should_ keep track of them as Atomic Mutations.
+Whenever you make changes, the app making the changes _should_ keep track of them as Atomic Commits.
-These Mutations make it easier to apply (small) changes to (large) resources, even when multiple people are working on the same thing at the same time.
+These Commits make it easier to apply (small) changes to (large) resources, even when multiple people are working on the same thing at the same time.

 ### Suggestion

 When you've forked some resource and made some changes, you can Suggest these changes to the original owner.
-This is done by sending an HTTP POST request containing the mutations to the Owner URL.
+This is done by sending an HTTP POST request containing the Commits to the Owner URL.

 A Suggestion is a (set of?)
-Mutation(s?) that is proposed to be appended to some Ledger.
+Commit(s?) that is proposed to be appended to some Ledger.
-The important difference between a Suggestion and a Mutation, is that a Mutation has been verified, signed and approved by the Controller.
+The important difference between a Suggestion and a Commit, is that a Commit has been verified, signed and approved by the Controller.

 ### Controller

-The actor (person / organization) that is in control of a specific Resource and its mutations.
+The actor (person / organization) that is in control of a specific Resource and its Commits.

 ### Inbox